authgear/authgear-server/README.md

 3. Setup `.localhost` domain

    For cookie to work properly, you need to use

    - `portal.localhost:8000` to access the portal.
    - `accounts.portal.localhost:3000` to access the main server.

    You can either do this by editing `/etc/hosts` or install `dnsmasq`.

+4. (Optional) To use db as config source.

+   - Update `.env` to change `CONFIG_SOURCE_TYPE=database`
+   - Setup config source in db
+      ```
+      go run ./cmd/portal internal setup-portal ./var/
+         --default-domain=accounts.localhost
+         --custom-domain=accounts.portal.localhost
+      ```

 ## Database setup